associatedpress/harvester/docs/development.md

 Developing AP Harvester
 =======================

-Like any open source project, AP Harvester is only as stong as the community around it.
-If you're intested in diving into the code and helping to improve the tool for everyone, great!
+Like any open source project, AP Harvester is only as strong as the community around it.
+If you're interested in diving into the code and helping to improve the tool for everyone, great!
 You're in the right place and we welcome your contribution!